yakmandji/Grim-dawn-map-marker-tool/README.md

-📍 Add, move, rename, and delete markers easily
+📍 Add, move, rename, and delete markers easily.

-🗂️ Multiple profiles support (different maps or playthroughs) 💾 Save and load your data as a single JSON file
+🗂️ Multiple profiles support (different maps or playthroughs)

+💾 Save and load your data as a single JSON file
 💬 100% client-side — no data upload, no server required